-The effect on the keyboard modifiers of $which\mods$ and mods when you change an indicator for which $XkbIM\LEDDrivesKB$ is set (the indicator drives the keyboard) is shown in Table 8.5.
-The "New State" column refers to the new state to which you set the indicator.
+The effect on the keyboard modifiers of which_mods and mods when you change an indicator for which XkbIM_LEDDrivesKB is set (the indicator drives the keyboard)

-Table 9.5.
-XkbIndicatorMapRec which\mods and mods, Indicator Drives Keyboard which_mods New State Effect on Keyboard Modifiers XkbIM_UseNone XkbIM_UseBase or On or Off No Effect XkbIM_UseLatched On Any modifiers specified in the mask field of mods are added to the latched modifiers.
+Table 8.5.
+XkbIndicatorMapRec which_mods and mods, Indicator Drives Keyboard which_mods New State Effect on Keyboard Modifiers XkbIM_UseNone or XkbIM_UseBase On or Off No Effect XkbIM_UseLatched On Any modifiers specified in the mask field of mods are added to the latched modifiers.
 XkbIM_UseLatched Off Any modifiers specified in the mask field of mods are removed from the latched modifiers.
-XkbIM_UseLocked, XkbIM_UseCompat, XkbIM_UseEffective On or Any modifiers specified in the mask field of mods are added to the locked modifiers.
+XkbIM_UseLocked, XkbIM_UseCompat, or XkbIM_UseEffective On Any modifiers specified in the mask field of mods are added to the locked modifiers.
 XkbIM_UseLocked Off Any modifiers specified in the mask field of mods are removed from the locked modifiers.
-XkbIM_UseCompat XkbIM_UseEffective or Off Any modifiers specified in the mask field of mods are removed from both the locked and latched modifiers.
+XkbIM_UseCompat or XkbIM_UseEffective Off Any modifiers specified in the mask field of mods are removed from both the locked and latched modifiers.